 YMMV: Pokémon: Zoroark: Master of Illusions

-Complete Monster: Grings Kodai kidnapped both mother and child Pokémon from their homeland, imported them into another region, and blackmailed the mother into doing his bidding by threatening to kill the child.
+Complete Monster: Grings Kodai kidnapped both a mother and child Pokémon from their homeland, imported them into another region, and blackmailed the mother into doing his bidding by threatening to kill the child.
 All of this is to cause the evacuation of a large city so he can find an energy cluster left behind by time-traveling Pokémon Celebi and absorb it, renewing his ability to see the future, which he acquired twenty years prior at the cost of annihilating the city's plant life.
-He's willing to destroy the city's ecosystem a second time, and why is he willing to do this?
-He's a wealthy and powerful businessman - he's doing it for the money.
+He's willing to destroy the city's ecosystem a second time, for the money.

-He forces Zoroark to allow him to obtain the Time Ripple by electrocuting her child right in front of her to the point that Zorua actually says he thinks he's going to die!
-Then Kodai has his Pokémon try to kill Zoroark, since he's got Zorua in the palm of his hand and Zoroark is defenseless so long as he does.
+Moral Event Horizon: Grings Kodai forces Zoroark to allow him to obtain the Time Ripple by electrocuting her child right in front of her.
+Then Kodai has his Pokémon try to kill Zoroark, since he's got Zorua in the palm of his hand, and Zoroark is defenseless so long as he does.
 And he manages to one up himself by trying to murder Zorua and Zoroark in cold blood when they trick him, despite the fact that he could've ignored them to absorb the Time Ripple or flee.
-And he actually succeeded in killing Zoroark - though Celebi saved her, it doesn't change the fact that Kodai committed, thus far, the only successful cold-blooded murder of a Pokémon (all other times were accidental or just a side effect of what the villain was doing}.
+And he actually succeeded in killing Zoroark - though Celebi saved her, it doesn't change the fact that Kodai committed, thus far, the only successful cold-blooded murder of a Pokémon (all other times were accidental or just a side effect of what the villain was doing).

 Narm Charm: Considering that this is Pokémon, it can actually be quite endearing for some.

 Nightmare Fuel: Zoroark, once again.
 However, she might have been intended to be scary at a low level.